 In the dashboard, go to Status Pages → New Status Page.
 Pick which monitors to show, customize the branding, and publish.
 You can map it to status.yourdomain.com and point your "Is our service down?"
 FAQ there.

-Here's how I organize my monitors:
+Here's how I organize my monitors.

-Critical (check every 30s, alert immediately)
+Critical (check every 30s, alert immediately):

-Important (check every 60s, 2 retries before alert)
+Important (check every 60s, 2 retries before alert):

-Nice to have (check every 5 min)
+Nice to have (check every 5 min):

 Group them by server or by function, whatever makes sense for your setup.

 Monitoring from the same server.
-I said it above, but it's worth repeating.
+I said it above but it's worth repeating.
 If your main server dies, your monitor dies with it.
 Use a separate server, ideally in a different location.

 Too many false alarms.
 Set retry count to at least 2.
 A single failed check can be a network blip, not real downtime.
 You'll train yourself to ignore alerts if they cry wolf every day.

 Not monitoring the monitor.
-Sounds recursive, but if Uptime Kuma itself goes down, who tells you?
-Set up a free UptimeRobot check (yes, the free tier) that monitors your Uptime Kuma instance.
+Sounds recursive but if Uptime Kuma itself goes down, who tells you?
+A free external uptime check that monitors your Uptime Kuma instance is the simplest answer.
 Belt and suspenders.

 Forgetting SSL expiry.
 Uptime Kuma checks SSL certificates automatically on HTTPS monitors.
-Make sure you have alerts set for expiring certs — a 30-day warning gives you plenty of time to renew.
+Make sure you have alerts set for expiring certs.
+A 30-day warning gives you plenty of time to renew.

-For transparency:
+For completeness:

 Uptime Kuma itself: free.

-The server to run it: a Dedimax Cloud server at $3.90/month handles it easily.
-Even the cheapest VPS at $9.99/month is more than enough and gives you room to run other lightweight tools alongside it (a blog, a small dashboard, a static site).
+The server to run it: a Cloud server from 3.90€/month handles it easily.
+Even a small VPS gives you room to run other lightweight tools alongside it (a blog, a small dashboard, a static site).

 The important thing is that your monitoring is not in the same basket as what it monitors.
-A $3.90/month Cloud server in Paris watching your dedicated server in Frankfurt is cheap insurance.
+A 3.90€/month Cloud server in Paris watching your dedicated server in Frankfurt is cheap insurance.

 On vous attend sur notre forum collaboratif.
 Déjà plus de 70 tutoriels en ligne (sysadmin, gaming, devops...) !